americocunhajr/FAILURE/README.md

-## Failure Criteria Uncertainty Propagation
+## Framework for Assessing Inherent Limitations and Uncertainties in Reliability Engineering

-**FAILURE** is a Matlab code designed to simulate the propagation of uncertainties in equivalent stress calculation problems subjected to uncertainties.
+**FAILURE: Framework for Assessing Inherent Limitations and Uncertainties in Reliability Engineering** is a Matlab code designed to simulate the propagation of uncertainties in equivalent stress calculation problems subjected to uncertainties.
 This repository focuses on comparing the Tresca and von Mises failure criteria in a probabilistic context.

 <p align="center">
 <img src="logo/FailureTheory.png" width="60%">